Here's a few of the guiding principles to how we work.

 Approach everything creatively: from day to day tasks and administration to our product offerings.

-There is a risk with creative solutions, and sometimes it means taking a step without having any idea whether there will be a pay off.
-There is an expectation that our creative approaches will sometimes fail and that is part of the process.
 Failure is a great excuse to drink tequila and eat hot dogs at 2am though, so even when it doesn’t pay off, in a way it still pays off.

 Act with integrity, deliver on what is agreed and be transparent in discussion.